 As Colter made his way back to St. Louis the following year, he met Manuel Lisa and his party of trappers of the newly formed Missouri Fur Company.

 Colter was hired to guide them to the mouth of the Big Horn River.
-Once again, the mountain man turned back leading the party into present day Montana, where they built Fort Raymond on the Yellowstone River, a short distance above the mouth of the Bighorn River.
+Once again, the mountain man turned back, leading the party into present-day Montana, where they built Fort Raymond on the Yellowstone River, a short distance above the mouth of the Bighorn River.

-In 1808, Colter teamed up with another former member of the Lewis and Clark Expedition named John Potts and the two began to trap in the region near Three Forks, Montana.
+In 1808, Colter teamed up with another former Lewis and Clark Expedition member named John Potts, and the two began to trap in the region near Three Forks, Montana.
 Both were wounded in a fight with Blackfoot warriors as they led a party of Crow Indians to Fort Raymond.
-The next year, the men were once again attacked by the Blackfoot and Potts was killed.
+The following year, the Blackfoot attacked the men again, and Potts was killed.
 Colter was captured and amazed when the Indians set him free.
 However, before doing so, they stripped him naked and took all his possessions.